Kawaguchi foreign settlement: Kawaguchi missionaries

 Due to many of the foreign businessmen and traders moving on to other settlements like the Kobe foreign settlement, missionaries from various Christian denominations came to fill the vacuum, and as a result, the settlement became a nucleus of Christian evangelism.
 The Meiji government explained that even though the ban on Christianity is not abolished, the freedom of evangelical activities were permitted in the foreign settlement.
 These missionaries, initially denied settlement during the auctions of 1868, rebuilt empty lots left behind with churches, hospitals, orphanages, and more.
 In 1884, out of the 26 original plots, 20 became Christian facilities and residences for missionaries.
-Notable buildings founded by Christian missionaries were the St. Agnes School, Poole Girl's School, Osaka Jogakuin Jr. and Sr. High School, St. Andrew's University, Rikkyo School, Osaka Shinai General School, and St. Barnabas Hospital.
+Notable buildings founded by Christian missionaries were the St. Agnes School, Poole Girls' School, Osaka Jogakuin Jr. and Sr. High School, St. Andrew's University, Rikkyo School, Osaka Shinai General School, and St. Barnabas Hospital.
 It was under the pressure of these missionaries that the Meiji government acquiesced to open up ten additional plots.